-- Renew your ITIN if necessary.
+- Renew Your ITIN

-- Finalize contributions for the year.
+- Consider Planning for the Future

-1. Gather Important Documents
+2. Gather Important Documents

 Common documents you might need to file your taxes include but aren’t limited to:

-- W2s from employers
+- W-2s from employers

-- 1099s from anyone who paid you miscellaneous, contract or other relevant funds
+- 1099s from anyone who paid you miscellaneous, contract, or other relevant funds

-- Documents showing medical, educational, child care or other expenses, especially if you’re itemizing
+- Documents showing medical, educational, childcare, or other expenses, especially if you’re itemizing

 - Statements regarding investments or mortgage interest payments

-2. Gather Information About Dependents
+3. Gather Information About Dependents

-3. Double-Check Personal Info With Your Employer
+4. Double-Check Personal Info With Your Employer

-4. Plan Ahead to Pay Taxes
+5. Plan Ahead to Pay Taxes

 - Start a savings account to pay for your taxes.
 If you put money away starting as early as December, you can break a tax debt into smaller chunks and have enough to cover it by the April deadline.